The Wombles (band): Discography

-Film Soundtracks

 Parodies

 The BBC Four comedy program Don't Watch That, Watch This showed a dubbed footage of The Wombles from TOTP2, of the Wombles purportedly performing "Anarchy in the U.K." live in June 1988.
 The scrolling caption during the song read "During the early eighties the Wombles reformed as a funk soul fusion.
 But the project soon failed and the group disbanded, only to come together again as the Dixie Minstrel Wombles.
 In 1988 the original line up were reunited for the third time to record their version of this Sex Pistols classic.... for a Pot Noodle commercial.
 Later released as a single it reached 57 on the charts".

 The comedy film The Rutles featured a Ringo Starr-inspired character named Barrington Womble who "shortened his name to save time...he simply became Barry Wom."

+The Yorkshire-based comedy folk band The Bar-Steward Sons of Val Doonican parodied Remember You're A Womble to poke fun at a host of British and American celebrities and politicians, including Donald Trump, Kanye West, Michael Gove and Jeremy Clarkson amongst others.
+A rather tongue-in-cheek representation of the anti-celebrity in the form of The Cockwombling Song was recorded for their independently released eighth album.
+Lead singer Scott Doonican, in a local radio interview, stated that "Mike Batt was the soundtrack to my childhood.
+He was, in my mind, the English equivalent of Brian Wilson.
+I think many of his generation initially, unfairly, wrote him off as a novelty, but he could actually play and arrange at a staggering level, and that really excited me as a young musician.
+He wasn't just knocking out 'novelty' songs, they were beautifully crafted vignettes and the number of hits The Wombles had cemented that fact, and hammered it home that Batt was one of the best songwriters our country had to offer".